 For a physical product: You can choose the cost of shipping from your country to any other country depending on your fees.
-For example, if you live in the United Stated, you may set a free shipping to other people living in the United States, a 10$ shipping fee for neighboring countries like Canada and Mexico and a 15$ fee to everyone else around the world.
+For example, if you live in the United States, you may set free shipping to other people in the United States, a $10 shipping fee for neighboring countries like Canada and Mexico and a $15 fee to everyone else around the world.

 For digital files: You only have to upload the file in a PDF format and Etsy will handle the online delivery of the file after payment.

-You have several methods of getting paid some of them limited to your country:
+You have several methods of getting paid depending on your country:

 - Direct checkout

 - Payment by Mail such as checks or money orders

 - Other: you are responsible for arranging payments after purchase